nejos97/nejos97.github.io/_posts/2022-11-12-integrate-makefile-into-your-routine-as-a-python-developer.md

 ---
-title: 'Integrate Makefile in your routine as a Python developer'
+title: 'Integrate Makefile into your routine as a Python developer'
 layout: post
 date: '2022-11-12 8:57:18 AM'
 categories: